InstaFraud/InstaFraud/README.md

-# InstaFraud
+# InstaFraud App

-> Short blurb about what your product does.
+> This project has an educational goal, but it also mimics some of the features and functionalities that major social networking apps, like Instagram and Twitter, offer.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]